Elections and Referendums in 2022

 Please read your poll card carefully.
 Your poll card will provide you with the name and address of your designated polling station and a map.

 You do not need to bring your poll card with you to vote.
-However, it would be helpful if you bring it with you to the polling station.
-We will be using new procedures as part of our COVID-secure voting environment to reduce the amount of time you have to spend in the polling station and to reduce your contact with polling station staff.
+However, it would be helpful if you bring it with you to the polling station to reduce the amount of time you have to spend in the polling station and to reduce your contact with polling station staff.

-Electors are encouraged to wear their own face mask or face covering when casting their vote at the polling station to help protect other voters and polling station staff.
+Electors are encouraged to follow government COVID advice in place at the time of the election and are encouraged to wear their own face mask or face covering when casting their vote at the polling station to help protect other voters and polling station staff.

 You are encouraged to bring your own pen or pencil to mark your ballot paper.